pvandegeer/GeometryShapes/README.md

 # GeometryShapes
-This plugin draws basic geometry shapes with user defined measurements and also allows free drawing.
+This QGis plugin draws basic geometry shapes with user defined measurements and also allows free drawing.

 Features/usage:
 * Integrates in the digitizing toolbar.